 References

 In the Ownership and Scope section, we explained that when a value is passed to a function, it is moved to the function's scope.
 This means that the function becomes the owner of the value, and the original scope (owner) can no longer use it.
 This is an important concept in Move, as it ensures that the value is not used in multiple places at the same time.
-However, there are use cases when we want to pass a value to a function but retain the ownership.
+However, there are use cases when we want to pass a value to a function but retain ownership.
 This is where references come into play.

 Layout

 The initial layout of the metro pass application is simple.
-We define the Card type and the USES constant that represents the number of rides for a single card.
+We define the Card type and the USES constant that represents the number of rides on a single card.
 We also add an error constant for the case when the card is empty.

 /// Error code for when the card is empty.